openservicemesh/osm-docs/content/docs/getting_started/install.md

 ---
-title: 'Installation'
+title: "Installation"
-description: 'This section describes how to install/uninstall Open Service Mesh (OSM) on a Kubernetes cluster'
+description: "This section describes how to install/uninstall Open Service Mesh (OSM) on a Kubernetes cluster"
 type: docs
 weight: 2
 ---